Halt harsh braking to improve fleet safety

-What is Harsh Braking?
+What is harsh braking?

 Harsh braking occurs when a driver uses more force than necessary to stop the vehicle.
 The presence of harsh braking often indicates aggressive or distracted driving and can lead to costly claims, as well as increased maintenance issues.

-Reducing harsh braking can increase the overall safety of your drivers and the general public, and can provide continuous savings to your fleet operations.
-The benefits of monitoring harsh braking include:
+Reducing harsh braking can increase the overall safety of your drivers and the general public.
+It can also provide continuous savings to your fleet operations.

 - Reduced rear end collisions